 Ongoing education is the best way to help students learn new skills and create a cultural change toward the eradication of gender violence on college campuses.
 As a result, the Health & Counseling Center has partnered with different campus units to support multi-dose and multiplatform programs to help students build their skills and expertise.
 You can learn more about each of our programs below.

 We also know that some students coming to DU have already, in some way, been impacted by gender violence.
 If completing any of the requirements or discussing these topics could be activating for you, we invite you to do what you need in order to take care of yourself.

-If you are unable to complete the Gender Violence Prevention & Education program requirements due to personal experience with gender violence, please contact CAPE@du.edu.
+If you are unable to complete the Interpersonal Violence Prevention & Education program requirements due to personal experience with gender violence, please contact CAPE@du.edu.
 You do not need to disclose your experience, but can indicate that you would like to be exempt for personal reasons.
 One of the confidential advocates from CAPE will reach out to you with resources and information.